 - A. Historic Preservation Fund Program (HPFP) is hereby established to provide funding for the conservation, preservation, restoration, and rehabilitation of Cultural Resources consistent with the purposes of this Chapter. - B. The Historic Preservation Fund (HPF) is hereby established to provide funds for Historic Preservation projects within the City of Riverside. - 1.
 The funds shall be used solely for the conservation, preservation, restoration, and rehabilitation of historical resources as provided in this Section. - 2.
-The Financial Administrator of the HPF shall be the Community & Economic Development Director, or his/her designee. - 3.
-All monies designated by the City of Riverside for the HPFP shall be deposited in the HPF, held and administered by the City's Finance Department.
+The Financial Administrator of the Historic Preservation FundHPF shall be the Community & Economic Development Director, or his/her designee. - 3.
+All monies designated by the City of Riverside for this Programthe HPFP shall be

-- 4. Separate accounts may be established within the HPF according to origin or intended purpose. - 5.
-In addition to any public moneys appropriated expressly for the HPF, the Financial Administrator may apply for grants, gifts, donations, or other financial support, from private sources, pursuant to City policies. - C. Historic Preservation Fund Committee (HPFC) - 1.
-The HPF shall be administered by the HPFC. - 2.
-The HPFC membership shall consist of five members, serving two-year terms. - a) The Cultural Heritage Board shall designate two of its members to serve as representatives; - b) The City Council representative shall be appointed by the Mayor's Nominating and Screening Committee (Council Committee). - c) The remaining two: - i.
-Shall be City residents affiliated with separate Riverside-specific historic preservation organizations and appointed by the Council Committee. - ii.
-Interested persons must submit applications for appointment no later than 30 days before the meeting during which the Council Committee selects the representatives. - 3.
-The HPFC shall: - a) Undertake all discretionary HPFP acts not in conflict with this Section and Title. - b) Establish meeting rules, application deadlines, and the frequency of meetings; however, the HPFC shall meet quarterly as needed and shall consider any submitted grant applications at most semi-annually. - c) Develop criteria and a selection process for evaluating applications, including guidelines for matching funds, for City Council review and approval. - d) Review and approve or deny applications for grants in accordance with the set criteria. - 4.
-Process - a) A simple majority is needed for HPFC action. - b) The HPFC may designate discretionary HPFP approval authority, with City Council approval by resolution. - c) If the HPFC cannot agree upon an action, the matter shall be forwarded to the Cultural Heritage Board for review and recommendation to City Council. - d) Appeals shall follow the procedure in this Title. - e) City Council actions are final and non-appealable. - f) No funds shall be made available until the time to appeal has expired, or until any appeals are final.
+- deposited in the FundHPF, held and administered by the City's Finance Department. - 3.4.
+Separate accounts may be established within the Fund HPF according to origin or intended purpose. - 4.5.
+In addition to any public moneys appropriated expressly for the FundHPF, the Program Financial Administrator may apply for grants, gifts, donations, or other financial support, from private sources, pursuant to City policies. - C. The Fund shall be administered by a Historic Preservation Fund Committee (HPFC). - 5.1.
+The HPF shall be administered by the HPFC. - The Committee HPFC membership shall consist of five members, serving two-year terms. - a) The Cultural Heritage Board shall designate two of its members to serve as representatives; - b), and the The City Council representative shall be appointed by the Mayor's Nominating and Screening Committee (Council Committee). - c) The remaining two: - i. -sShall be City residents affiliated with separate Riverside-specific historic preservation organizations and appointed by the Council Committee. - i.i.
+Interested persons must submit applications for appointment no later than 30 days before the meeting during which the Council Committee selects the representatives.

+3. The HPFC shall:

+- a) The Committee shall uUndertake all discretionary Program HPFP acts not in conflict with this Section and Title. - b) The Committee, with City Council approval by resolution, may designate discretionary Program approval authority. - The Committee shall eEstablish meeting rules, application deadlines, and the frequency of meetings; however, the Committee HPFC shall meet at least quarterly as neededy and shall consider any submitted grant applications at least most semi-annually. - d)c) The Committee shall Ddevelop criteria and a selection process for evaluating applications, including guidelines for matching funds, for City Council review and approval. - e)d) The Committee shall rReview and approve or deny applications for grants in accordance with the set criteria.